fletcherw/playa-lights/protocol.md

 Name: Set pattern
 Syntax: S followed by a pattern index (in hex)

-Name: Get power
+Name: Get state
-Syntax: GP
+Syntax: G
+Returns:
-Returns: 0 if power is off, 1 if power is on.
+First byte: '0' if power is off, '1' if power is on.
+Second byte: Selected pattern index (hex)